jakiron/MyHaven/README.md

 MyHaven
 =======

-A location-aware mobile map application which provides safety details of the locality around you
+A location-aware mobile map application which provides safety details of the locality around you.
+Developed using PhoneGap, jQueryMobile